About substandard properties

-- If there has still been no resolution and the defects may be a health or safety risk, contact the Housing Improvement Branch or complete the report form.
+- If there has still been no resolution and the defects may be a health or safety risk, contact the Housing Safety Authority or complete the report form.

 If you are living in a public housing property contact Housing SA.

 If you are living in a community housing property contact your community housing provider.